LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Character key shortcut present

 The "h" key was mapped to advance focus to the so-called halp dialog, as "h" was used without requiring a modifier, too, then this fails SC 2.1.4 Character Key Shortcuts (A), this may have been difficult to find, if you had typed a "h" at any point, you probably would have noticed, otherwise, it could have easily been missed.
-Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, i have also discovered failures by accident, by typing into form inputs.
-The issue with this SC is screen readers map use of printable character keys for shortcuts, in this case, "h" would navigate to the next heading. this will obviously cause huge amounts of frustration, arguably more so if you were to attempt to fill in a form and you happened to have a "h" anywhere in your personal details.
+Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, I have also discovered failures by accident, by typing into form inputs.
+The issue with this SC is some to minimise activation of functionality by accidentally pressing or commanding (voice input) "printable" characters into a web page.
+Without knowingabout that bookmarklet, maybe you missed it because you never used "h" in the form or maybe you got really angry because you did use "h"?

 ##### How to find

-Honestly, this one is hard and I will throw my hands up, I may well have missed it, before.
-The only way I know how to check is by pressing keys.
+Honestly, this one is hard and I have my doubts that any single method of testing would be robust enough to test comprehensively.
+I use a bookmarklet for this, which does run a script that simulates every "printable" character.
+Every single symbol, letter and all of its variations, every number and each of the "spacing" elements are "printable".
+This makes it difficult to test, comprehensively, as in reality, we'd need to manually enter every single printable key on every single page.
+Not only that, but what if certain regions of the page have key events tied to them?

+The best I have got is [this bookmarklet](http://3needs.org/en/testing/code/kb-shortcuts.html), which I run on each page, but I do have my doubts.

 ##### Solution

-The solution I opted for was to map the "9" key (commonly used for "Help") with the `accesskey` attribute, as that requires modifier keys which will depend on operating system and/or browser.
+The solution I opted for was to map the "9" key (commonly used for "Help") with the `accesskey` attribute, as that requires defined modifier keys which will depend on operating system and/or browser.
 Another solution could have just been to do away with the shortcut.
 What I never did, which I absolutely would in the real world, is tell people that this shortcut exists, otherwise, there's little point in having it, also, that instruction would need to be in visible text, not ARIA, because then it would still exclude the majority of folks.

 </div>